 College is an Investment

 As much as degree programs or campus culture play a part in picking a college, cost is also a big factor.

 At Liberty University, we believe everyone should have an equal opportunity to pursue higher education, and it’s our job to keep private education affordable for you.

 That’s why 95% of Liberty students receive financial aid.

-And it’s why we don’t stop working to develop new financial solutions for families — like refusing to raise tuition costs for three years, through the 2021-22 school year.
+And it’s why we don’t stop working to develop new financial solutions for families — like refusing to raise tuition costs for four years, through the 2022-23 school year.

-Or being the first the first university in the U.S. — public or private — to design a financial assistance program that funds the difference for students who don’t receive a full federal Pell Grant.*
+Or being the first university in the U.S. — public or private — to design a financial assistance program that funds the difference for students who don’t receive a full federal Pell Grant.*

 Learn more about college costs, financial aid, and how Liberty can help you develop a plan to conquer the cost factor.